Skip to Content

 Mechanic fixing his car on the side of the road

 A hardened and fully cured concrete surface is the safest place to jack up your car.
-Asphalt is also unsafe since it can soften during a hot climate, thus making the surface unlevel and unstable.
+Asphalt is also unsafe since it can soften during a hot climate, thus making the surface unstable.

-For the same reasons and similar to gravel, grass or dirt surfaces also prove hazardous.
+For the same reasons and similar to gravel, grass or dirt surfaces can also prove hazardous.
 This soft soil can quickly give way to the jack's weight when lifting your vehicle.

 Pushing gravel and flattening it